This post contains affiliate links.

 Below is the seating chart for Grandstand 31 at the Montreal Grandprix.

 The front row lowest down in the stand is row AA.
-The second row back is row BB and that continues all the way up to the 26th row which is row ZZ.
-After that the 27th row is row A and the single letters go all the way to the 52nd row which is row Z at the very back.
+The second row back is row BB and that continues all the way up to row ZZ.
+After that the next row is row A and the single letters go all the way to top row which is row Z at the very back.

 The seat numbers increase from left to right (as you look at the stand from the circuit).
 They start from 1 at the beginning of each section.
 Each section is 25 seats wide.